Skip to Main Content

 Archaeological Sites and Heritage Permits

-Peru's archaeological heritage is simultaneously its greatest filming asset and its most complex permit challenge.
+Peru's archaeological heritage is at once its greatest filming asset and its most complex permit challenge.
 The Ministry of Culture oversees thousands of registered sites, from Machu Picchu and Sacsayhuamán to lesser-known Inca and pre-Inca ruins scattered across the highlands.
-Filming at or near these sites requires formal authorisation that involves detailed production plans, proof of insurance, preservation commitments, and sometimes the presence of ministry supervisors during filming.
-Applications can take weeks to process, and the ministry has the authority to deny or revoke permits if conditions are not met.
-A fixer who has navigated this process dozens of times knows the documentation standards, the realistic timelines, and the individuals within the ministry whose guidance can accelerate approval.
-Without that knowledge, productions frequently discover too late that their dream location requires lead times they have not allowed for.
+Filming at or near these sites needs formal authorisation that involves detailed production plans, proof of insurance, preservation commitments, and at times the presence of ministry supervisors during filming.
+Applications can take weeks to process.
+The ministry has the authority to deny or revoke permits if conditions are not met.
+A fixer who has handled this process dozens of times knows the records standards, the realistic timelines, and the people within the ministry whose guidance can accelerate approval.
+Without that knowledge, shoots frequently find too late that their dream location needs lead times they have not allowed for.

 Altitude: The Invisible Production Risk